 Eligible file locations

 Google Merchant Center supports scheduled fetches uploads using the http, https, ftp or sftp protocols.

 - If you’re submitting via the ftp, http, or https protocols, keep in mind that username and password are optional fields and should be left empty if no username or password is required.

 - If you’re submitting via the sftp protocol, the username and password fields are required.

-- If you’re setting up a scheduled fetch within Merchant Center, you cannot use Google’s FTP or SFTP Server (ftp://uploads.google.com or sftp://partnerupload.google.com) as your feed URL.
+- If you’re setting up a scheduled fetch within Merchant Center, you can't use Google’s SFTP Server (sftp://partnerupload.google.com) as your feed URL.

 Note: With scheduled fetches, you host your feed files on your servers.
 If you’re hosting your files on an SFTP or FTP server, the username and password fields under Schedule refer to the credentials for your server.
-This login information is different from login information in the SFTP / FTP /GCS page, which contains the username and password required to access Google's SFTP or FTP upload server.
+This login information is different from login information in the SFTP /GCS page, which contains the username and password required to access Google's SFTP upload server.